It is an opioid antagonist that works by blocking the effects of opiates, both from inside and outside the body.

 Naltrexone should not be started until several (usually 7-10) days of opioid withdrawal have been achieved.
 This is due to the risk of acute opioid withdrawal if naltrexone is taken, as naltrexone will displace most opioids from their receptors.

-The withdrawal time may be shorter than 7 days, depending on the half-life of the specific opioid taken.
+The withdrawal time may be shorter than seven days, depending on the half-life of the specific opioid taken.
 Some doctors use a naloxone challenge to determine if an individual has any remaining opioids.

 Mechanism of action

-Blocking opioid receptors is the basis of the action of naltrexone in the treatment of opioid dependence: it reversibly blocks or attenuates the effects of opiates.
+Blocking opioid receptors is the basis of the action of naltrexone in the treatment of opioid dependence: it reversibly stops or attenuates the effects of opiates.

-Its mechanism of action in alcohol dependence is not fully understood, but as an opioid receptor antagonist it is likely due to modulation of the mesolimbic dopamine pathway (one of the primary centers for risk-reward analysis in the brain and a tertiary “pleasure center”), which is hypothesized to be a major reward center associated with addiction believed to activate all major drugs of abuse.
+Its mechanism of action in alcohol dependence is not fully understood.
+Still, as an opioid receptor antagonist, it is likely due to modulation of the mesolimbic dopamine pathway (one of the primary centers for risk-reward analysis in the brain and a tertiary “pleasure center”), which is hypothesized to be a significant reward center associated with addiction believed to activate all major drugs of abuse.

-Naltrexone is metabolized in the liver primarily to 6β-naltrexol by the enzyme dihydrodiol dehydrogenase.
+Naltrexone is metabolized in the liver primarily to 6β-naltrexone by the enzyme dihydrodiol dehydrogenase.